claytonbrown/terraformExamples/aws/terraform-on-aws/README.md

 terraform plan
 ```

+**Warning:** `terraform plan` will fail if you have not yet generated an SSH key.
+Have a look at the first line in `setup.sh` to see how that's done.

 When you are done playing with the environment and are ready to delete all the resources created by terraform,simply run:

 ```